THINGS TO DO IN AARHUS

 Whilst I have been to Aarhus 3 times the last visit was a little over 26 years ago.
 This visit was a combined trip to Copenhagen and Aarhus.

 I must confess that the main purpose of my visit to Aarhus was to visit a Danish friend but we did visit some places which I would recommend to anyone heading there.
-So without further ado lets look at some things to do when visiting Aarhus!
+So without further ado lets look at some things to do in Aarhus!

 Den Gamle By – The Old Town Museum

 This has to be my number 1 recommendation for anyone exploring Aarhus.
 It is a fabulous museum experience – it covers 3 periods of Danish history in one town.
 Wander the open-air museum and wander through the 1600’s onwards – there are houses which were dismantled and rebuilt in the museum from different time periods (1600 – 1900, 1900 – 1927 and 1927-1974 are explored in the museum).

 My favourite were the 1970’s!!!
 It was like going back to my childhood – my friend’s children had great fun playing with the dial up telephone and typewriter!!!!

 This museum is great in that it focuses on the daily lives of normal Danish people throughout history.
 It is definitely one of my top recommendations of things to do in Aarhus.